-Another result in \cite{FJ:CP} is an $\NL$ algorithm for checking if a transformation semigroup given by generators satisfies a given semigroup identity.
-This paper extends that result to inverse semigroups, which can be thought of as partial bijection semigroups that contain unique inverses for each of their elements \cite[Thm 5.1.7]{HO:FST}.
-We allow the given semigroup identity to involve a unary inverse operation and describe an $\NL$ algorithm for determining if an inverse semigroup given by generators satisfies the identity.
+We improve upon an algorithm from \cite{FJ:CP} that enumerates left and right identities in polynomial time ($\Poly$).
+We now prove that this problem is in $\AC^0$.
+The authors in \cite{FJ:CP} also describe a nondeterministic algorithm that runs in logarithmic space ($\NL$) for checking if a transformation semigroup given by generators satisfies a fixed semigroup identity.
+This problem is the dual of the well-known identity checking problem for which the semigroup is fixed and the identity is given.
+See \cite{AVG:CIC} for background and complexity results on identity checking: in particular, examples of semigroups for which the identity checking problem is $\co\NP$-complete.
+This paper extends the algorithm from \cite{FJ:CP} to inverse semigroups.
+We allow the fixed semigroup identity to involve a unary inverse operation and describe an $\NL$ algorithm for determining if an inverse semigroup given by generators satisfies the identity.

+We finally consider the problem of checking membership in inverse semigroups, which can be thought of as partial bijection semigroups that contain unique inverses for each of their elements \cite[Thm 5.1.7]{HO:FST}. \cite[Thm 4.10]{TJ:CI} proves that the problem is $\PSPACE$-complete.
+This paper gives an alternative proof by reducing from the $\PSPACE$-complete Rectangle Tiling Problem and the argument is adaptable to any decision problem involving Wang tiling.